TrustedFirmwareWebsite/website/_posts/meetings/2019-11-13-tf-m-technical-forum.md

 ### Upcoming calls - also posted to the TF-M mailing list

 **To receive an invite, please join the TF-M mailing list.
-[Subscribe to the TF-M list](https://lists.trustedfirmware.org/mailman/listinfo/tf-m), or see the links above**
+[Subscribe to the TF-M list](https://lists.trustedfirmware.org/mailman/listinfo/tf-m), or see the [Trusted Firmware Public Calendar](https://calendar.google.com/calendar/embed?src=linaro.org_havjv2figrh5egaiurb229pd8c%40group.calendar.google.com&ctz=America%2FPhoenix) for upcoming meetings.**

 ### Recording and slides of previous meetings